coderavine/sparta/docs/ip.md

 	'ip_address' => 'ip',
 ];

-//Assuming that your $data has an element with the eye "ip_address"
+//Assuming that your $data has an element with a key named "ip_address"
 $validation = new Validation($data, $rules);
 if(!$validation->isValid()){
 	//handle errors